 U.S. Department of Labor Issues New Tools to Help Employers Comply with Wage & Hour Laws

-The federal wage and hour laws are a complex web of statutes, regulations, and interpretive opinion letters that can make even the most diligent of employer’s compliance efforts extremely difficult.
-In an effort to assist with compliance, the United States Department of Labor (“DOL”) recently compiled its set of resources to ease the compliance burden and simplify the process of ensuring employees are paid accurately and on time.
-Compiling these resources will assist employers by cutting down on the time needed to find and learn about these important documents, which should in turn lead to more productive compliance efforts.
+The federal wage and hour laws are a complex web of statutes, regulations, and interpretive opinion letters that can make even the most diligent employer’s compliance efforts extremely difficult.
+To assist with compliance, the United States Department of Labor (“DOL”) recently compiled its set of resources to ease the compliance burden and simplify ensuring employees are paid accurately and on time.
+Collecting these resources will assist employers by cutting down on the time needed to find and learn about these critical documents, leading to more productive compliance efforts.

-The new site, which was released within the last week, offers employers a complete library of downloadable materials, including mandatory posters and critical interpretive guidance to help employers operate their businesses within the bounds of the regulations.
-Aimed at protecting the US employee (yet facilitating employer compliance), the DOL’s resources direct employers (and to a degree employees) to a variety of important resources.
+The new site, released within the last week, offers employers a complete library of downloadable materials, including mandatory posters and critical interpretive guidance to help employers operate their businesses within the bounds of the regulations.
+Aimed at protecting the US employee (yet facilitating employer compliance), the DOL’s resources direct employers (and to a degree, employees) to various necessary resources.
 Among them include:

 - Information about the “Payroll Audit Independent Determination” (“PAID”) program.
 PAID is overseen by the DOL and facilitates the investigation of potential minimum wage and overtime violations under the federal Fair Labor Standards Act (“FLSA”).